kj2431/misc/README.md

 #
-Miscellaneous code files to share
+Miscellaneous code files to share as work samples